 No one ever shrank to greatness.

 That’s especially true in this economic crisis.
 Firms cutting expenses too carelessly are leaving themselves open to attack and weakening their chances of recovery when the economy turns around.
+Marketing strategy should focus on leverage rather than reduce.

 Lesson 3.
 Don’t lose your employees.